Saints. It hurt.

 Atienna held her chin in thought as she observed them.
 “It’s interesting how our brains are interpreting this, isn’t it?
 It really is almost like astral projection.”

 Olive felt his heart skip a beat.
 How—she saw?
 The nightmare that kept Olive from sleeping every night.
-That memory that had become twisted over the eight years since that incident.
+That memory that had become twisted over the eight years since the incident.

 “Oh, I saw that too!”
 Maria exclaimed.
 “What was that?”